DEER CREEK FAQ's

 Campers signed up for horse back riding lessons do not have set days to ride.
 Therefore, riding gear should be brought to camp each day until your child has completed their lessons for the week.
 Riders must have a pair of long pants and shoes with a heel in order to be permitted to ride.
 Camp Deer Creek will provide a helmet and all other riding equipment.

 What happens if it rains or is excessively hot?

 In the case of inclement weather during the camp day, campers participate in games indoors.
 If it is only lightly raining, the campers are permitted to continue activities in the rain.
 If it is excessively hot, campers are kept cool by drinking plenty of water located at each group station, playing in the creek, swimming and taking shelter under one of our many trees.

 Is it possible to add weeks if my child loves camp?

 It is always possible to add weeks to your child’s summer here when they love it.
 For those thinking of signing up after the first week has already begun, Camp Deer Creek has open enrollment throughout the summer.
 Please contact the office at 412.767.5351 if you are interested in doing so.

 Are there activities for parents to attend?

 Camp Deer Creek has an Open House on June 6 from 1:00pm -- 4:00pm.
 Parents and campers can attend to have a "tour" of the camp.
 Also, each summer Camp Deer Creek holds a Parent’s Day where family members can participate in a mini schedule of their camper’s day.
-Parent’s Day is Wednesday, July 8th from 12:45 – 3:15pm.
+Parent’s Day is Wednesday, July 8th from 12:45pm – 3:15pm.
 Parents can also visit or even spend the entire day with their camper anytime that they would like, but you might go home dirty and tired.